palistra/devops-demolabs/InterConnect/Extended/lab-3-create-catalog-toolchain-by-hand.md

 ## Task 5: Add Build stage to Catalog Delivery Pipeline

-Now to configure the catalog-api-toolchain-lab-timestamp delivery pipeline.
+Now to configure the catalog-api-toolchain-lab-timestamp Delivery Pipeline.
 We will make this pipeline a little more complex.
 We will add four stages: Build, Dev, Test and Prod.

 - The **Build** stage has two jobs, performing the initial build of the code from the GitHub Repository then some unit tests.
 - The **Dev** stage has two jobs, taking the output from the Build stage and deploying on Bluemix into the _dev_ space, then performing automated functional tests.